reisenberger/architecture-center/docs/guide/architecture-styles/index.md

 We use the term *architecture style* to mean a family of architectures that share certain characteristics. *N-tier* and *microservices* are examples of architecture styles.

-An architecture style imposes a set of *constraints*, which guide the design.
-By conforming to these constraints, certain desirable properties emerge.
-Therefore it's important to understand not just the constraints (the "shape" of the architecture) but also the motivation behind them.
-Before choosing a particular style, make sure that you understand the underlying principles and constraints of that style.
-Otherwise, you can end up with a design that looks superficially as though it conforms to a particular style, but does not achieve the full potential of that style.
+Architecture styles are not design patterns, but they are analogous.
+A design pattern is an abstraction that identifies a set of common elements found in concrete implementations, to solve a particular class of problems.
+Similarly, an architecture style identifies the common elements in a class of architectures, abstracting away details such as technology choices.

 The choice of an architecture style does not dictate a particular technology.
-However, certain technologies are more naturally suited for some architectures.
+However, some technologies are more naturally suited for some architectures.
 For example, containers are a natural fit for microservices.

+Roy Fielding defined an architectural style as "a coordinated set of architectural constraints that restricts the roles/features of architectural elements and the allowed relationships among those elements" (Fielding, *Architectural Styles and the Design of Network-based Software Architectures*).

+This notion of *constraints* is crucial.
+Constraints guide the "shape" of an architectur by restricting the universe of choices.
+When an architecture conforms to the constraints of a particular style, certain desirable properties emerge.
+For example, in a microservices architecture, the constraints include:

+- A service represents a single responsibility.
+- Every service is independent of the others.
+- Data is private to the service that owns it; services do not share data.

+If these constraints are followed, what emerges is a system where services can be deployed independently, faults are isolated, frequent updates are possible, and it's easy to introduce new technologies.

+Before choosing an architecture style, make sure that you understand the underlying principles and constraints of that style.
+Otherwise, you can end up with a design that conforms to the style at a superficial level, but does not achieve the full potential of that style.

+Constraints also create challenges, so it's important to understand the trade-offs when adopting any of these styles.
+Do the benefits of the architecture style outweigh the challenges, *for this application domain*.
+It's also important to be pragmatic.
+Sometimes it's better to relax a constraint, rather than insist on architectural purity.

 ## A quick tour of the styles